sbancuz/Appunti/First order logic.md

 ### Axioms

 Axioms are associated with purely mathematical domains, but they are needed in all domains.
 They provide a basic factual information from which useful conclusions can be derived.
 Some axiom that are in the form $\forall {x,y} P(x,y) {\iff} \dots$ can be viewed as **definitions**.
 Not all logical sentences about a domain are axioms, some are **theorems** -- that is, they are entailed by the axioms.
 This helps to reduce the complexity of the KB.
+### Database semantics

+It's a non standard semantic also used in logic programming.
+This has a few changes that makes it easier to express some relations.
+The first difference is that every constant symbol refers to a distinct object; the second difference is that everything not explicitly known to be true is false by default.
+Finally we have that each model can only contain elements that are named as constant symbols.